-Asclepios : a Research Project at INRIA for the Analysis and Simulation of Biomedical Images
+Asclepios: a Research Project-Team at INRIA for the Analysis and Simulation of Biomedical Images

-N. Ayache, Olivier Clatz, H. Delingette, G. Malandain, X. Pennec, and M. Sermesant
+N. Ayache, O. Clatz, H. Delingette, G. Malandain, X. Pennec, and M. Sermesant

-INRIA Sophia - Asclepios project team, 2004 Route des Lucioles BP 93 06902 Sophia Antipolis Cedex, France Nicholas.Ayache@sophia.inria.fr
+INRIA Sophia - Asclepios project-team, 2004 Route des Lucioles BP 93 06 902 Sophia Antipolis Cedex, France Nicholas.Ayache@sophia.inria.fr

 Abstract.
-Asclepios1 is the name of a research project officially launched on November 1^{st} , 2005 at INRIA Sophia-Antipolis, to study the Analysis and Simulation of Biological and Medical Images.
-This research project is following a previous one, called Epidaure, initially dedicated to Medical Imaging and Robotics research.
+Asclepios1 is the name of a research project-team officially launched on November 1^{st} , 2005 at INRIA Sophia-Antipolis, to study the Analysis and Simulation of Biological and Medical Images.
+This research project-team follows a previous one, called Epidaure, initially dedicated to Medical Imaging and Robotics research.
 These two project teams were strongly supported by Gilles Kahn, who used to have regular scientific interactions with their members.
 More generally, Gilles Kahn had a unique vision of the growing importance of the interaction of the Information Technologies and Sciences with the Biological and Medical world.
-He was at the origin of the creation of a specific BIO theme among the main INRIA research directions, which now regroups 16 different research teams including the Asclepios one, whose research objectives are described and illustrated in this article.
+He was one of the originators of the creation of a specific BIO theme among the main INRIA research directions, which now regroups 16 different research teams including Asclepios, whose research objectives are described and illustrated in this article.